chrisdavies/tlite/readme.md

 ## Usage

-Say, you had something like this in your markup:
+Include `tlite.css` or write your own.
+Include `tlite.js`.

+Then, simply add a `data-tooltip` attribute to any elements that you want to display a tooltip:

 ```html
 <button data-tooltip="Hi">Hover Here</button>
 ```

-And this somewhere within the body of your page:
+And invoke the tlite function to bind tlite to your page:

 ```javascript
 tlite()